schenlap/winwing_fcu/README.md

 # winwing_fcu
-A X-Plane plugin for winwing fcu for ToLISS Airbus A319.
+The goal is to develop a X-Plane plugin for winwing fcu for ToLISS Airbus A319.
 So far it is a framework to trigger buttons and set LEDs on winwing fcu device.

 Tested with XP12 under linux (debian trixie).